LukeGrahamLandry/franca/devlog.md

+## (Jun 22)

+- problem when bidirectional is disconnected in the parent because it gets the new_false_wire which can then gave multiple defs. fixed by delaying inserting zeros on unwritten wires until the end.
+- clearly another classic blunder where i edited the circuit in the game. the chess board worked already and before the casts stuff too. but the console is still garbled nonsense so i would have had to try these things trying to fix that anyway. not that they helped.
+- i was just doing console wrong when no colour but memory is 64 bit. it's 8 chars per 64 bit slot not just the bottom byte.
+- trying to make the keyboard output persist in the right way

 ## (Jun 21)

 - insert casts when a wire width doesn't match what a gate expects. then don't have to defensively mask inputs in the natives.

-TODO:
-- problem when bidirectional is disconnected in the parent because it gets the new_false_wire which can then gave multiple defs.

 ## (Jun 20)